 When searching for the top points of interest in Chengdu, you’ll need to spend time away from the city centre.
 Mount Qingcheng sits southwest of the city and includes 36 different peaks.

 If you don’t want to walk, give your legs a rest with a trip on the cable car.
 It takes you up the mountain, providing a view of the surrounding area and the city below.
 You can then work your way back down the mountain, stopping to explore a few of the temples on the way.

 Get your culture fix with a trip to Wuhou Memorial Temple

-The Wuhou Memorial Temple deserves a spot in your China itinerary.
+Even if you’re crunched for time while visiting Chengdu, the Wuhou Memorial Temple deserves a spot in your itinerary.
 It’s near the Tibetan Quarter and Jinli Street close to the centre of the city.

 It’s a huge complex with a variety of smaller temples and a sprawling park.
 Walk around and appreciate the architecture before stepping inside some of the temples.
 You can view a variety of ancient relics and even join a tour for more information about the history of the area.